polarmobile/coffeescript-style-guide/README.md

 <a name="blank_lines"/>
 ### Blank Lines

-Separate top-level function and class definitions with a single blank line.
+Separate top-level function and class definitions with a **single blank line**.

-Separate method definitions inside of a class with a single blank line.
+Separate method definitions inside a class with a **single blank line**.

-SPARINGLY use a single blank line within the bodies of methods or functions in cases where this improves readability (e.g., for the purpose of delineating logical sections).
+**SPARINGLY** use a single blank line within the bodies of methods or functions in cases where this improves readability (e.g., for the purpose of delineating logical sections).

 <a name="trailing_whitespace"/>
 ### Trailing Whitespace